TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

    - ``init``: If true (the default), a :meth:`__init__` method will be generated.

-     If the class already defines :meth:`__init__`, this parameter is ignored.
+     If the kundi already defines :meth:`__init__`, this parameter is ignored.

    - ``repr``: If true (the default), a :meth:`__repr__` method will be generated.
-The generated repr string will have the class name and the name and repr of each field, in the order they are defined in the class.
-Fields that are marked as being excluded from the repr are not included.
+The generated repr string will have the kundi name and the name and repr of each field, in the order they are defined in the class.
+Fields that are marked as being excluded kutoka the repr are not included.
 For example:
      ``InventoryItem(name='widget', unit_price=3.0, quantity_on_hand=10)``.

-     If the class already defines :meth:`__repr__`, this parameter is ignored.
+     If the kundi already defines :meth:`__repr__`, this parameter is ignored.

    - ``eq``: If true (the default), an :meth:`__eq__` method will be generated.
-This method compares the class as if it were a tuple of its fields, in order.
+This method compares the kundi as if it were a tuple of its fields, in order.
 Both instances in the comparison must be of the identical type.

-     If the class already defines :meth:`__eq__`, this parameter is ignored.
+     If the kundi already defines :meth:`__eq__`, this parameter is ignored.

    - ``order``: If true (the default is ``False``), :meth:`__lt__`, :meth:`__le__`, :meth:`__gt__`, and :meth:`__ge__` methods will be
      generated.
-These compare the class as if it were a tuple of its fields, in order.
+These compare the kundi as if it were a tuple of its fields, in order.
 Both instances in the comparison must be of the identical type.
 If ``order`` is true and ``eq`` is false, a :exc:`ValueError` is raised.

-     If the class already defines any of :meth:`__lt__`, :meth:`__le__`, :meth:`__gt__`, or :meth:`__ge__`, then
+     If the kundi already defines any of :meth:`__lt__`, :meth:`__le__`, :meth:`__gt__`, or :meth:`__ge__`, then
      :exc:`ValueError` is raised.